Justin Herbert Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - He's added 243 rushing yards on 43 carries and two rushing touchdowns, averaging 22.1 yards per game.

-- Herbert has attempted 61 of his 438 passes in the red zone, accounting for 51.7% of his team's red zone plays.
+- Herbert has thrown 61 passes in the red zone this season, 51.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Bengals.